-Below is a list of our current genetic trials and studies:
+Below is a list of our current genetics and prevention trials and studies:

 While most genetic disorders cannot be cured, genetic research has provided – and continues to provide – new and improved treatments for individuals found to have genetic mutations associated with disease.
 Through continued research, doctors and scientists